We look forward to serving with you!

-The Health Staff is primarily responsible for the implementation of the camp’s medical plan.
-The duties of the Health Services Coordinator and other medical staff must not exceed their training and/or state licensure.
+The Health Center Staff is primarily responsible for the implementation of the camp’s medical plan.
+The duties of the Health Center Staff must not exceed their training and/or state licensure.
 Responsibilities include: providing the best health care possible -given restraints of camp environment, providing an upbeat, positive, and efficient environment in the Health Center, housing and dispensing prescribed and OTC medications, and providing professional, comprehensive and appropriate documentation.
 Applicants must be registered medical professionals (MD, PA, NP, RN, LPN), health service experience preferred, with current CPR and First Aid certification.

-Lifeguards are responsible to the Activities Coordinator.
 Responsibilities include: instructing a swim class, providing a safe atmosphere in and around the pool area, and maintaining and cleaning all equipment.
-Lifeguards must hold current Lifeguard Training, Standard First Aid, and Adult CPR certifications.
-Lifeguards must be at least high school seniors.
+Lifeguards must hold current Lifeguard Training, Standard First Aid, and Adult CPR/AED certifications.

-Individual Activity Leaders are responsible to the Activities Coordinator.
-Responsibilities include: providing a meaningful lesson with a spiritual focus for their activity, creating a lesson plan for each session, supervising activity staff, and maintaining a safe atmosphere.
+Responsibilities include: creating a plan for each session, supervising activity staff, and maintaining a safe atmosphere.
 The applicant must be responsible, organized, possess good communication skills, have completed at least one year of college, and have experience working with children of all ages.

-The Mini-Camp Coordinator is responsible to the Camp Director.
-Mini-Camp staff is responsible for organizing and leading daily activities for “minicampers” (children ages 1-9 years).
+Mini-Camp staff is responsible for organizing and leading daily activities for “mini-campers” (children ages 1-9 years).
 Mini-Camp staff must have completed at least one year of college and have experience working with children of all ages.

-The Kitchen Crew reports to the Food Services Coordinator, whose responsibilities include: assisting in the preparation and serving of meals, washing the dishes, maintaining kitchen cleanliness, setting up before meals, and cleaning up after meals.
-The Kitchen Staff has the opportunity to get involved in all aspects of camp programming while they serve.
-Cooks must be at least 18 and have past cooking experience.
-Kitchen Crew applicants must be at least high school juniors.
+Responsibilities include: assisting in the preparation and serving of meals, washing dishes, maintaining kitchen cleanliness, setting up before meals, and cleaning up after meals.
+The Food Services Staff has the opportunity to get involved in other aspects of camp programming when not working in the kitchen.
+Applicants must be at least 18 years old.

-The Office Staff is responsible to the Office Manager.
-Responsibilities include: assisting the Office Manager in office administration duties including – but not limited to – fielding phone calls, sorting mail, filing, typing, and maintaining check-in/out reports.
-The applicant must be responsible, organized, and possess good communication skills.
+Responsibilities include: assisting with office administration duties including – but not limited to – fielding phone calls, sorting mail, filing, typing, and maintaining check-in/out reports.
+Applicants must be responsible, organized, and possess good communication skills.

-Safety/Security personnel are responsible to the Facilities Services Coordinator.
-The Safety/Security team is responsible for the safety and security of staff and campers, including: day and night security patrols, providing “crowd control” during camp events, and serving as ushers during chapel events.
-Additional duties may include: setup and take down for events and transporting staff and campers across the campus.
+Security & Transportation Staff are responsible for the security and safety of staff and campers, including: day and night security patrols, providing “crowd control” during camp events, and serving as ushers during chapel events.
+Additional duties include transporting staff and campers across the camp.
 The applicant must be physically able to lift heavy objects and able to work with little supervision.
 Applicants must be high school graduates; at least one year of college preferred.

-Custodial personnel are responsible to the Facilities Services Coordinator.
 Responsibilities include: maintaining cleanliness of camp facilities, cleaning all bathrooms daily, emptying trash cans, fixing small maintenance issues, setting up for camp events, and tearing down after camp events.
-The applicant must be physically able to lift heavy objects, be able to work with little supervision, and possess a sense of humor (it may not be the most gratifying job at camp).
+Applicants must be physically able to lift heavy objects, be able to work with little supervision, and possess a sense of humor (it may not be the most gratifying job at camp).